The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Pro Tip: Mileage apps can help you track your business-related trips so you know exactly how many miles you can count towards the Mileage Deduction.

 If you are driving regularly for Uber or Lyft, you may be required to pay quarterly estimated taxes.
-Because you are self-employed, you don’t have an employer withholding taxes for you in your paychecks.
+As taxpayers who are self-employed, you don’t have an employer withholding taxes for you in your paychecks.
 This means you’ll need to pay those taxes yourself through quarterly payments.
 Be prepared to set aside about 30% of your earnings to cover these costs over the year.

 Your quarterly taxes are calculated based on your previous year’s earnings and paid out in four equal installments in April, June, September and January of the following year.